Quintusnz/Math-Dash/Docs/business-model-viability.md

 **Perception risk: Subscription aversion**

-- Risk: Some parents actively dislike subscriptions and may avoid Math Dash because of Coach.
+- Risk: Some parents actively dislike subscriptions and may avoid Ready Steady Math because of Coach.
 - Impact: Could reduce Core unlock conversion if messaging is unclear.
 - Likelihood: Low – Coach is clearly optional and Core unlock is prominently one-time.
 - Mitigation: Emphasise "buy once, play forever" for Core; position Coach as optional "extra guidance."